Seek medical attention: Seek prompt medical attention if your illness is worsening (e.g.,

 People who are mildly ill with COVID-19 are able to isolate at home during their illness.
 You should restrict activities outside your home, except for getting medical care.
 Do not go to work, school, or public areas.
 Avoid using public transportation, ride-sharing, or taxis.

-Animals: You should restrict contact with pets and other animals while you are sick with COVID-19, just like you would around other people.
-Although there have not been reports of pets or other animals becoming sick with COVID-19, it is still recommended that people sick with COVID-19 limit contact with animals until more information is known about the virus.
-When possible, have another member of your household care for your animals while you are sick.
 If you are sick with COVID-19, avoid contact with your pet, including petting, snuggling, being kissed or licked, and sharing food.
 If you must care for your pet or be around animals while you are sick, wash your hands before and after you interact with pets and wear a facemask.
-See COVID-19 and Animals for more information.
+When possible, have another member of your household care for your animals while you are sick.

 If you have a medical appointment, call the healthcare provider and tell them that you have or may have COVID-19.
 This will help the healthcare provider’s office take steps to keep other people from getting infected or exposed.